 - The first visit actually revealed they hadn't been divorced yet.
 He came back from an extended trip after being served with papers.
 That led to the attempted reconciliation.

-- Gilmore Girls (though in this case, the parents were never married to begin with. multiple visits; one brief reconciliation with mom.
-One attempted reconciliation with catastrophic effects)
+- Gilmore Girls, though in this case, the parents were never married in the first place.
+Multiple visits; one brief reconciliation with mom.
+One attempted reconciliation with catastrophic effects.

 - Hank Summers appears in the first-season Buffy the Vampire Slayer episode, "Nightmares," and is supposed to meet Buffy, but cancels, a few other times over the series's run.